yuxunn/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Add a client

+1. Add a client with a necessary fields

+    1. Prerequisites: List all clients/leads using the `list` command.
+The information about the lead to be added should not already exist in the list.

+    1. Test case: `addclient n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/classmate`
+       Expected: A client with the information above will be added.

+    1. Test case: `addclient p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/classmate`
+       Expected: No client will be added.
+The following error message will be shown.
+    ```
+    Invalid command format!
+    addclient: Adds a client to the address book.
+Parameters: n/NAME p/PHONE e/EMAIL a/ADDRESS [t/TAG]...
+    Example: addclient n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/classmate
+    ```
+1. _{ more test cases …​ }_

+### Add a lead

+1. Add a lead with a necessary fields

+    1. Prerequisites: List all clients/leads using the `list` command.
+The information about the lead to be added should not already exist in the list.

+    1. Test case: `addlead n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/classmate`
+       Expected: A lead with the information above will be added.

+    1. Test case: `addlead p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/classmate`
+       Expected: No lead will be added.
+The following error message will be shown.
+    ```
+    Invalid command format!
+    addlead: Adds a lead to the address book.
+Parameters: n/NAME p/PHONE e/EMAIL a/ADDRESS [t/TAG]...
+    Example: addlead n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/classmate
+    ```
+1. _{ more test cases …​ }_

+### Edit a client/lead

+1. Deleting a client/lead while all clients/leads are being shown

+   1. Prerequisites: List all clients/leads using the `list` command.
+Multiple clients/leads in the list.

+   1. Test case: `edit 1 n/Alan`<br>
+      Expected: The name of first contact is edited to ``Alan``.
+Details of the edited contact shown in the status message.

+   1. Test case: `edit 1`<br>
+      Expected: No client/lead is edited.
+Error details shown in the status message.

+   1. Test case: `edit 0`<br>
+      Expected: No client/lead is edited.
+Error details shown in the status message.

+1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a client/lead

-1. Deleting a person while all persons are being shown
+1. Deleting a client/lead while all clients/leads are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all clients/leads using the `list` command.
+Multiple clients/leads in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No client/lead is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.